-In the most unique and challenging of seasons, Brentford have gone one better than last season and been promoted to the Premier League after beating Swansea 2-0 in the Championship play-off final at Wembley.
+At the conclusion of one of the most unique and challenging of seasons, in May Brentford went one better than the season before and were promoted to the Premier League after beating Swansea 2-0 in the Championship play-off final at Wembley.

 Last year was supposed to be the year - the year the Bees would say goodbye to Griffin Park, their home of 116 years, in style.
-But last August, it was west London neighbours Fulham who pipped them to the top flight, with a 2-1 win in extra time.
+But in August 2020, it was west London neighbours Fulham who pipped them to the top flight, with a 2-1 win in extra time.

-Remarkably, there was no real hangover for Thomas Frank's men, despite the manner of the defeat and the gap of just over five weeks between the end of last season and this.
-Still, they did it the hard way and prevailed at the second time of asking after beating the Swans on Saturday afternoon.
+Remarkably, there was no real hangover for Thomas Frank's men, despite the manner of the defeat and the gap of just over five weeks between the two campaigns.
+Still, they did it the hard way and prevailed at the second time of asking after beating the Swans.

 - Get Sky Sports